 Best Affordable Neighborhoods in Charleston, SC

-Some of the cheapest neighborhoods in Charleston are Marsh Cove, Ashley Park, and Westborough.
+Some of the cheapest neighborhoods in Charleston are West Ashley, North Central, and North Daniel Island.
 These neighborhoods offer some of the lowest rent prices in Charleston, making them ideal for renters on a budget.
-As of January 31, 2026, the average rent in Charleston is $1,801, which is 1.3% lower than last year.
+As of May 3, 2026, the average rent in Charleston is $1,851, which is 0.9% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent